 The Federal Meat Inspection Act (FMIA) contains an express preemption provision regarding product labeling.
-In relevant part, the provision states as follows: "Marking, labeling, packaging or ingredient requirements . . . in addition to, or different than, those made under this chapter may not be imposed by any State . . ."
-"Labeling" is defined under the FMIA as "all labels and other written, printed or graphic matter (1) upon any article or any of its containers or wrappers, or (2) accompanying such article."
+In relevant part, the provision states as follows: "Marking, labeling, packaging or ingredient requirements . . . in addition to, or different than, those made under this chapter may not be imposed by any State" "Labeling" is defined under the FMIA as "all labels and other written, printed or graphic matter (1) upon any article or any of its containers or wrappers, or (2) accompanying such article."
+20

-As the federal statute prohibits states from imposing any labeling requirements that differ from or add to the federal requirements, the clause preempts even those state regulations that are more stringent than the FMIA.
-Accordingly, courts have found state labeling requirements to be preempted not only when they directly conflict with the federal labeling requirement, making it impossible to comply with both, but also in circumstances in which a state attempts to enact a requirement that has no counterpart under federal law.
+As the federal statute prohibits states from imposing any meat labeling requirements that differ from or add to the federal requirements, the clause preempts even those state regulations that are more stringent than the FMIA.
+Accordingly, courts have found state labeling requirements to be preempted not only when they directly conflict with the federal labeling requirement, making it impossible to comply with both, but also in circumstances in which a state attempts to enact a requirement that has no counterpart under federal law.21

 The Mississippi country of origin meat labeling regulations would require retailers either to label meat products or to post a sign accompanying the products declaring the products' country of origin or whether the products were produced in the United States, a "foreign country," or both.
-The FMIA does not require country of origin
+The FMIA does not require country of origin labeling.
+As the Mississippi law would impose labeling that is in addition to and

-&lt;sup>15 U.S. Const. art.
+17 U.S. Const. art.
 VI, § 2.

-&lt;sup>16 Maryland v.
+18 Maryland v.
 Louisiana, 451 U.S. 725 (1981).

-&lt;sup>17 21 U.S.C. § 678 (emphasis added).
+19 21 U.S.C. § 678 (emphasis added).

-&lt;sup>18 21 U.S.C. § 601(p).
+20 21 U.S.C. § 601(p).